 All of us need people around were the relationship is dependable.
 This is God’s heart and desire for us and He wants us to listen to him and know his ways as He has our best interests at heart.
 Do you believe that?
 What stops you believing that?
 Bring those questions to God (and/or the Alpha Course) and listen to what God may have to say to you.

 Blessings, Rev. Alan Breen

-To find out about our upcoming Alpha course, contact the parish office: firstname.lastname@example.org
+To find out about our upcoming Alpha course, visit our upcoming events page and or contact the parish office: firstname.lastname@example.org